Changes to tenancy laws

 What do I need to know about residential tenancy disputes?

 QCAT considers a wide range of cases related to residential tenancies.
 Before you start the residential tenancy dispute process, it is important to know which cases QCAT considers.
+Some cases may need to go through RTA dispute resolution before they can be considered by QCAT.

 The following are considered urgent tenancy disputes: